ahmed-khalil-hafsi/P2Predict/README.md

    - The tool accepts the following arguments:

      ```bash
-     python3 p2predict.py --model PATH --features TEXT
+     python3 p2predict.py -m MODEL_PATH [-p PREDICT_USING] [-i PREDICT_FILE]
      ```

+     - `-m, --model MODEL_PATH`: Path to the trained model file (.model file).
-     - `--model PATH`: Path to the trained model.
+     - `-p, --predict_using TEXT`: Inline prediction feature/value pair to be fed to the trained model.
-     - `--features TEXT`: Comma-separated key:value list of input features.

-     Example:
+     - `-i, --predict_file FILE`: A CSV file that contains prediction features and values.
+This file will be fed to the trained model to generate predictions.

+     Examples:

+     1. Using inline prediction:
      ```bash
-     python3 p2predict.py --model models/ridge_weight_region_price.model --features weight_g:25,region:5
+     python3 p2predict.py -m models/my_trained_model.model -p "weight_g:25,region:5"
      ```

-     This command uses the model saved in `models/ridge_weight_region_price.model` to predict the price for an object with a weight of 25g and located in region 5.
-Make sure the model accepts the same features and also in the same order.
-The model in this example was trained using `p2predict_train`, using `weight_g` and `region` as training features.
+     This command uses the model saved in `models/my_trained_model.model` to predict the price for an object with a weight of 25g and located in region 5.

+     2. Using a prediction file:
+     ```bash
+     python3 p2predict.py -m models/my_trained_model.model -i prediction_data.csv
+     ```

+     This command uses the model saved in `models/my_trained_model.model` to generate predictions for all the entries in the `prediction_data.csv` file.

+   Note: Make sure the features you provide (either inline or in the CSV file) match the features the model was trained on.
+The model in these examples was trained using `p2predict_train.py`, and the prediction features should correspond to the training features used.

 ## Dependencies

-Check `requirements.text` for exact versions.
+Check `requirements.txt` for exact versions.
 Install with `pip install -r requirements.txt`
+- click
+- joblib
+- matplotlib
+- mpld3
+- numpy
 - pandas
+- rich
+- scikit-learn
-- sklearn
+- seaborn
 - xgboost
-- matplotlib
-- seaborn
-- joblib
-- rich
+- halo
-- click
+- questionary

 ## Data